 - Cosmetic surgery malpractice cases

-A 43-year-old man has an outpatient surgical liposuction of his abdomen done at defendant Dimensions surgery center under the care of defendant plastic surgeon.
+A 43-year-old man has an outpatient surgical liposuction of his abdomen done at defendant Dimensions surgery center under the care of a plastic surgeon.
 Defendants go forward with the surgery, despite not obtaining pre-surgical medical clearance evaluations.

 The anesthesiologist provides general anesthesia to the man, despite his documented obstructive sleep apnea and morbid obesity.
-Because pre-surgical examinations are not done, the man is not informed of the surgical risks associated with his procedure.
+Because pre-surgical examinations are not done, the patient is not informed of the surgical risks associated with his procedure.
 As the anesthesiologist attempts to place the endotracheal tube, he encounters difficulties and fails multiple times.
 During the prolonged attempts, the man sustains critical oxygen deficits.
 Defendants finally decide to exchange the tube for a different one, and the endotracheal tube is successfully placed.

 After they administer the anesthesia, defendants place the man face down on the table.
 While in this position, he is given two more doses of Fentanyl, and he stops breathing.
 Defendants proceed to manually deliver ventilation with a bag for the remainder of the two-hour liposuction.
 This is documented as being "mildly" difficult due to the man's excessive body weight around his chest.

 After the procedure is over, defendants observe that the man has stopped breathing and note full cardiopulmonary arrest.
-Resuscitation efforts are initiated and a lab analysis confirms acidosis due to prolonged oxygen deprivation.
+Resuscitation efforts are initiated, and a lab analysis confirms acidosis due to prolonged oxygen deprivation.
 He remains critically unstable.

 - Plaintiff's malpractice lawyer alleges in the lawsuit that the standard of care required the decedent receive a complete medical workup on Mr. Witwen before performing the liposuction.
-If this is true, and the complaint certainly leads you to suspect that this was the case, plaintiff still must show that the decedent was a poor surgical candidate for liposuction and, if such a workup was performed, the surgery would not have occurred.
+If this is true, and the complaint certainly leads you to suspect that this was the case, plaintiff still must show that the decedent was a poor surgical candidate for liposuction and, if such a workup were performed, the surgery would not have occurred.